 According to Article 32 of the EB Regulation, all TSOs of an LFC Block shall regularly and at least once a year review and define the reserve capacity requirements for the LFC Block or scheduling areas of the LFC Block pursuant to the dimensioning rules as required in the SO Regulation.
 Reserve capacity can be provided by:

-procurement of balancing capacity within the control area (CA) and exchange of balancing capacity with neighbouring TSOs;
+procurement of balancing capacity within the scheduling area (CA) and exchange of balancing capacity with neighbouring TSOs;

 sharing of reserves;

-the volume of non-contracted balancing energy bids which are expected to be available both within their control area and within the European platforms taking into account the available CZC.
+the volume of non-contracted balancing energy bids which are expected to be available both within their scheduling area and within the European platforms taking into account the available CZC.

 Balancing capacity auctioning